What is SCADA?

 SCADA is an industrial control system.

-SCADA stands for Supervisory Control and Data Acquisition.
-It is a general term for describing a complete industrial control system.
-SCADA systems are usually comprised of:
+SCADA (short for Supervisory Control and Data Acquisition) is a general term for describing a complete industrial control system.
+It enables operators to monitor, control, and automate processes across a plant, facility, or distributed network.

 - Field Instrumentation